 Re + Ligare

 The disconnecting circumstances of civilization drive humans to find refuge in uplifting and reconnecting paradigms that accommodate their hierarchical reality.
-For example, we have gods, kings, stories of humanity’s superior status, educational and social merit, and such upon which to “cleave” and connect.
+For example, we have gods, kings, stories of humanity’s superior status, educational and social merit and such upon which to “cleave” and connect.

 Interestingly, the word religion tells the story of its core purpose.
 The Latin root of religion is re- again, back, anew, against + ligare – to bind, to connect.
 Does religion work?
-It does to a degree perhaps, but the lingering depth of disconnection we ultimately feel is the outcome of the shift from an egalitarian classless way of life to a hierarchical one.
+To a degree perhaps, but the lingering depth of disconnection we ultimately feel is the outcome of the shift from an egalitarian classless way of life to a hierarchical one.
 Religion is probably at best a palliative, and at its worst, an elitist excuse to discriminate.

 Civilization’s hierarchical structure imbues all of humanity’s institutions, e.g., politics, religion, sports, economy, military, etc. Each person finds a more or less comfortable niche in the hierarchy, which affords some sense of place and meaning.
-However, this is not equal to the sense of deep connection and belonging that a egalitarian social structure provides.
+However, this is not equal to the sense of deep connection and belonging that an egalitarian social structure provides.